BergQuester/v8tr.github.io/_posts/2018-07-09-atomic-properties.md

 A lower-level C `pthread_mutex_t` is also available in Swift.
 It can be configured both as a mutex and a recursive lock.

-#### Spin Lock
+#### Spinlock

-`OSSpinLock` has been deprecated in iOS 10 and now there is no exact match to a spin lock in Swift.
+`OSSpinLock` has been deprecated in iOS 10 and now there is no exact match to a spinlock in Swift.
 The closest replacement is `os_unfair_lock` which doesn't spin on contention, but instead waits in the kernel to be awoken by an unlock.
-Thus, it has lower CPU impact than the spin lock does, but makes [starvation of waiters](https://en.wikipedia.org/wiki/Dining_philosophers_problem) a possibility.
+Thus, it has lower CPU impact than the spinlock does, but makes [starvation of waiters](https://en.wikipedia.org/wiki/Dining_philosophers_problem) a possibility.

 #### Read-write lock